 In general relativity, the physical objects are defined on the space-time manifold.
-The space-time manifold is a unique dS hyperboloid at the classical level.
-Then the radial part does not exist, and it is an abstract mathematical object.
+Here the space-time manifold is a unique dS hyperboloid at the classical level.
+Then the radial part does not exist and is an abstract mathematical object.
 It can be ignored as it has no physical effect.
-Nevertheless, at the quantum level, due to the scalar field quantum fluctuation, the existence of the radial part can not be ignored.
-The radial part with the quantum scalar field fluctuation project the physical fields out of the dS hyperboloid.
-The quantum fluctuation of the \textit{mmc} scalar field with this radial part may be considered as a connection between the different hyperboloids resembling the fuzzy dS space \cite{gato}.
-In noncommutative geometry, the scalar field plays the role of connection as the distance between different branes.
+Nevertheless, due to the quantum scalar field, the existence of the radial part can not be overlooked at the quantum level.
+The radial part with the quantum scalar field project the physical fields out of the dS hyperboloid, {\it i.e.} break dS invariant, see discussion after equation \eqref{gtra}.
+The mmc scalar field with this radial part may be considered a connection between the different hyperboloids resembling the dS fuzzy space \cite{gato}.
+In noncommutative geometry, the scalar field plays the role of connection as the distance between other branes.
 Here, it is between different dS hyperboloids.
-The radial part of $B^\alpha$ may explain the direction of the connection between the different dS hyperboloids, and the intensity of the connection may be determined by the quantum \textit{mmc} scalar field and tangential part of $B^\alpha$.
+The radial part of $B^\alpha$ may explain the direction of the connection between the different dS hyperboloids, and the interaction intensity may be determined by the mmc scalar field and tangential part of $B^\alpha$.

-The dS quantum geometry may be imagined as a superposition of the many different dS hyperboloids from the Feynman path integral point of view.
-The quantum space-time manifold is not a unique dS hyperboloid.
-In this perspective, it looks like fuzzy geometry.
-Nevertheless, contrary to the fuzzy geometry, the $x^0$ axis of different dS hyperboloids are not parallel due to the quantum fluctuation of $\theta_{\alpha\beta}$.
-They can take all directions in $5$-dimentional Minkowski space.
-The \textit{mmc} scalar field operator may be considered as a part of quantum geometry or quantum gravity, which plays the connection role between the different dS space-time hyperboloids.
-This connection role of the quantum \textit{mmc} scalar field breaks the dS invariant of a one dS hyperboloid.
-This property of breaking dS invariant already appeared in the \textit{mmc} scalar field quantization \cite{allen85} since, at the quantum level, a unique dS hyperboloid does not exist.